-MotorSports NT is now heading for its 10th year as Peak Body for Territory motor sports.
+MotorSports NT has just celebrated it's 10th year as Peak Body for Territory motor sports.
 It has been an exciting time and our growth has been quite staggering given that we originally started with the 6 clubs that operated at the Hidden Valley Motor Sports Complex (HVMSC) in February 2007 to now having 20 affiliated clubs (an increase of 300%) across the Northern Territory and now represent some 10,500+ licensed competitors, pit crew, volunteers and officials.
 Our 2016 survey confirms that motor sports is arguably the most patronised of all Territory sports with over 165,000 spectators and participants in the previous year!

 We are fortunate that in the Territory, we have excellent relations with our Department of Sport and Recreation and importantly with our Territory Government who have demonstrated a commitment to Territory motor sport through a range of facility development activities and event funding across the NT.
 Of course, we are very keen to see this continue into the future regardless of the outcome of this year’s Territory Elections.

 MotorSports NT continues to represent affiliated clubs to Government and will continue to actively lobby on behalf of our members but more importantly we are setting the highest standards in Governance.
 It has been a Board priority since inception to ensure that as Peak Body we provide the best possible advice and guidance on Risk Management, Good Governance practice, Committee Roles, Policy and planning activities.

 MotorSports NT as an apolitical body will continue to make sure the elected Northern Territory Government continues to understand that we represent a huge proportion of Territory constituents across a broad range of our society.